ccapdev1920T2/x22g6/README.md

 1. Open Command Prompt
 2. Navigate to project folder
 3. Set the NODE_ENV environment variable to "development": `SET NODE_ENV=development`
 4. To use the application, a .env file is required.
 The file was not commited to git as it contains sensitive information.
 A link to the .env file would be specified in the comments in the canvas submission of the project.
-Downloading it may cause a random filename to the .env file.
-If so, remove the filename and set it to the filename to ".env"
+Downloading the file may cause a random filename to the .env file.
+If so, remove the filename and set it to ".env"
 5. Run the following command to start the application: `node app.js`.
 The following message would be displayed if the application has started properly
 ```
 Listening at port 3000